yongxia567/SHD-CacheAttackLab/report.md

 ## 2-2

-**If the victim want to read the kth byte of a file, where k is a secret, how can he/she avoid leaking the secret to the attacker?**
+**In the victim's pseudocode above, the victim attempts to load the data indexed by `flag` into the `value` variable.
+How can you change the victim's code to load the desired data without leaking the flag to the attacker?**

 ## 3-1